microsoft/PartnerResources/LearningPlanResources/Content Guidelines.md

 # Content Guidelines

+## Suitable content
-Wondering what kind of content is suitable?
-Here are some guidelines.
+Here are some guidelines for suitable content:

 * All content must be public facing
 * No NDA or confidential content